-This is a FREE resource for osteosarcoma families, if you’d like to receive the printed copy of this book, we ask that you pay the $5 to help cover the shipping and handling.
+This is a FREE resource for osteosarcoma families, if you’d like to receive the printed copy of this book, we ask that you pay the shipping and handling.
 To download this book for FREE, click HERE.

 An osteosarcoma (OS) diagnosis is usually shocking, leaving you frightened and full of questions.
 This book hopes to bring you knowledge of; the disease, its treatments and the experiences of our community of Osteosarcoma families.
 The details of our journeys may be different, but there is a unique connection to others that have walked the osteosarcoma path that is strong and comforting.
 Together as a community, we will Make It Better for people with osteosarcoma.